 The Master of Arts (M.A.) program that combines academic excellence and opportunities for vocational exploration with the goal of preparing students for further graduate study, various forms of religious leadership and ministry, for general education and enrichment.
-The Claremont School of Theology M.A. program is informed by the history of Christian reflection and practice, by deep and open dialogue between religious traditions, and by the quest to understand and respond constructively to the contemporary world.
+The tracks associated with this degree program include: Islamic Studies and Leadership, Islamic Education, Spiritually Integrative Psychotherapy and Interdisciplinary or Comparatives Studies.
+The Claremont School of Theology M.A. program is informed by the history of Christian and/or Islamic reflection and practice, by deep and open dialogue between religious traditions, and by the quest to understand and respond constructively to the contemporary world.
 It presupposes the need for scholars and religious leaders who are able to positively engage the needs of the world through an understanding of past traditions, present dialogue, and a continuing quest for understanding and wisdom.